ricardogodi/dna-profiling-project/README.md

-## DNA Profiling Application README
+## DNA Profiling Application (Access to Full Repository Available Upon Request)

 ### Project Overview
 The DNA Profiling Application is a C++ developed system that performs identity verification using DNA sequences.
 It analyzes Short Tandem Repeats (STRs) to identify individuals from a database of known DNA profiles.